Taludas/WholesomeHaciendaHaul/Readme.md

 - download the mod archieve from [GitHub releases](https://github.com/Taludas/SmallModsCollection/releases)
 - select the relevant mods and drag them to your 1800 Mod Folder or use the iModYourAnno Anno Mod Manager to install.

 **With version 2.0, it is extremely important to remove all older versions of this mod.
-The Mod is now a single mod folder and modules are disabled through editing assets.xml file or through IModYourAnno Mod Manager!**
+The Mod is now a single mod folder and modules are disabled through editing assets.xml file or through IModYourAnno Mod Manager!
+If you use iModYourAnno, please notice, that you have to turn on all toggles in the Tweaking tab to get the intended 'Full Experience'!**

 ## Changelog
 <details>